-The Oxnard City Council establishes policies and priorities for the community and is responsible for the fiscal health of a public corporation with an annual budget, including capital and general fund dollars of over \$330 million.
-Oxnard is a "full service" city, with its own police, fire, water and refuse departments and is an organization with over 1,600 employees that has assets valued in excess of \$1 billion (roads, buildings, parks, etc).
+The Oxnard City Council establishes policies and priorities for the community and is responsible for the fiscal health of a public corporation with an annual budget, including as of the date of last approved revision of this Procedures Manual an operating and capital improvement budget of nearly \$633 million per year.
+Oxnard is a "full service" city, with its own police, fire, water, wastewater and environmental resources (solid waste) departments, and is an organization with more than 1,300 full-time equivalent employees that has Citywide assets totaling nearly \$3 billion in value (roads, buildings, parks, etc).